Speed Hound Recovery Boots Review vs Normatec Compression Boots

 - 10 easy select pressure levels ranging from 20-200mmHg.
 Normatec goes to 100mmHg over 7 levels.
 I really like the visual of the increasing pressure here for new users.

-- 2 easy select modes including: flush and massage
+- 2 easy select modes (flush and massage)

 - 4 programmable zones with the ability to shut off or turn on the exact zones you want.
-For instance if you just had a lower calf issue you could run just zone 1 and zone 2.
-You only get this feature in Normatec Pulse Pro model which is insanely expensive.
+For instance, if you just had a lower calf issue you could run just zone 1 and zone 2.

 - Features hidden hoses sewn in the legs with dark fabric that won't show dirt.